mthl/tools.build.namespace/README.md

 Tool to process only fresh namespaces when performing a build task (compilation, tests, ...).

+This is an extension to [tools.namespace](https://github.com/clojure/tools.namespace) which track transitive namespace modifications across multiple independent process executions instead of a single REPL session.

+The main use case for such extension is *Continuous Integration* (CI).

 ## Usage

 In order to use it you must add the following line in your `deps.edn`: